vanessamadu/drifter_velocity_models/README.md

 `read(self)`:Reads `h5py.File` object into the `data` attribute.
 A object that is iterable similarly to a dictionary.
 Raises:
 - `FileNotFoundError`: If file does not exist.
-- `IOError`: If file is not readable.
-- `OSError`: If file is not a valid HDF5 file.
+- `OSError`: If file is not readable.
 - `ValueError`: If file has already been read.

 ###### write()